How Much You Need to Save for College

 When should I start saving for college?

 Ideally, you should start saving for college as soon as possible.
-Tuition rates are predicted to double by the time your child starts school, so you should ensure you’re adequately prepared.
-However, starting later in life isn’t the end of the world, either.
+Tuition rates are predicted to double when your child starts school, so you should be adequately prepared.
+However, starting later in life isn’t the end of the world.

 What is a good amount of money to save up for college?

-Many parents save up one-third of their child’s predicted college tuition, on the premise that the rest will be covered by their child’s own funds, as well as scholarships and grants.
+Many parents save up one-third of their child’s predicted college tuition because the rest will be covered by their child’s funds, scholarships, and grants.

 How much does the average person save for college?